 Full legal representation

-ELAP provides this service through its volunteer attorney panel, which presently has 250 attorneys.
+ELAP provides referrals through its volunteer attorney panel, which presently has over 200 attorneys.
 Family law cases, particularly with domestic violence issues and/or children at risk, are our highest priority for full representation.
 In addition to family law, the other most frequently referred legal issues deal with consumer/bankruptcy concerns, wills, housing problems and employment issues.

 For more information